fdasabino/art-shop-p5/README.md

   size ecommerce store that sells original paintings and prints, created by the artist.

-- Generally speaking I believe the project to bring the feeling of a small art store, with personal touch, going away from the usual conventions in some cases. there are few implementations that i would like to do in the future, but due to time constraints they will have to be implemented in a near future.
+- Generally speaking I believe the project to bring the feeling of a small art store, with personal touch, going away from the usual conventions in some cases.
+There are few implementations that I would like to do in the future, but due to time constraints they will have to be implemented later on.

 ## Deployed Application